 • If you could describe your ideal employer in one word, what would it be?

 In the end, remember: a good cultural fit doesn’t mean conformity to a rigid set of guidelines.
-Allow individual employees to be different and unique, but share common goals and beliefs.
-Employees that work together well and whose varying strengths complement one another will make more effective teams.
+Allow individual employees to be different and unique but share common goals and beliefs.
+Employees who work together well and whose varying strengths complement one another will make more effective teams.

-All of this assumes of course, that as an employer, you remain true to your core values.
-If your core values are just window dressing to impress potential employees and customers, or aspirational and to be attained someday in the future, the result will be cynicism, disillusionment, and high turnover.
+All of this assumes, of course, that as an employer, you remain true to your core values.
+If your core values are just window dressing to impress potential employees, the result will be cynicism, disillusionment and high turnover.
 A good cultural fit requires adherence to core values for both the employee and the employer.

 stay up to date on the latest recruitment and labor market news, trends and reports